 - In another bowl, mix together the cherries, maple, cornstarch, lemon juice, cinnamon, salt and chocolate.
 Add this mixture to the pie dish.
 Top with the crisp topping and bake for about 40-45 minutes or until the filling is bubbling and thee topping is nicely browned.
 Serve with dairy free ice oat cream.

-Did you make this gluten free cherry crisp?
+Did you make this cherry crisp recipe with chocolate chips?
 Leave me a comment below with your thoughts!